 Freddie’s favourite is the Silentnight Impress Memory Foam Pillow firm as he is a side sleeper.
 Freddie suffers with allergies so this is a perfect pillow for him as it is hypoallergenic.

 The reason we always have Silentnight is they offer an impressive 2 year guarantee.

-I asked some blogging friends what their tips were for a good nights sleep and how they go about choosing the perfect pillow.
+I asked some blogging friends what their tips were for a good nights sleep and how they go about choosing the best pillows.

 Sal from Hello Little Lovely “No screens at least an hour before bed; wind down with a warm bath and a good book!
 Body pillows are amazing; I used one during pregnancy to help with spd but my husband loves it too!
 Mine was by snuggle up “

 Kate from Ever After with Kids “Lavender oil sprinkled on your pillow or bed sheets.
 I do it every night religiously and I think it helps a lot, it may even just be the association now but that smell puts me straight to sleep!”

 Carla from My Bump 2 Baby “I have a shower in the evening followed by a warm glass of milk and I listen to my audiobook for a good 10 minutes